 What makes an inspection schedule good?

 A good inspection schedule is a mix of many components: each inspection has its program with unique instructions, data capture requirements, failure workflows and approval workflows.
 Last but not least, travel time between inspection jobs can be affected and disrupts the schedules.
 This mix of components is complex and challenging to manage.
-That’s why we designed Canalix as an inspection software to help regulators make good inspection schedules with the help of AI and understand their complexity better with machine learning.
+That’s why we designed Canalix as an inspection management software to help regulators make good inspection schedules with the help of AI and understand their complexity better with machine learning.

 How to optimise the inspection schedule?